Associate in Applied Science (A.A.S.)

 - Math (Algebra required)

-- FLCC offers a Liberal Arts and Science program with a path to nursing where students can satisfy these requirements.
+- FLCC offers a path to nursing sequence where students can satisfy these requirements.

 - Students who have not successfully completed the required chemistry courses may be admitted provisionally to the Nursing program.
 However, these students must successfully complete Introductory Chemistry or its equivalent at FLCC prior to starting professional nursing course work.